VoronDesign/VoronUsers/printer_mods/Phalanx/README.md

 2 ea.
 Voron - standard heat set
 2 ea.
 M3 x 16 SHCS

-These components will soon be offered as a kit by https://formosissima.com/products/other-v2-idlers-kit
+These components are offered as a kit by https://formosissima.com/products/other-v2-idlers-kit

 This mod also requires that you run https://github.com/VoronDesign/Voron-2/blob/Voron2.4/STLs/VORON2.4/Gantry/%5Ba%5D_z_belt_clip_lower_x4.stl on both top and bottom as belt clips, so that the design is not handed.